bhantsi/gh-feed/README.md

 - If you see a warning about nearing the rate limit, wait a while before making more requests.
 - Make sure you have an active internet connection.
 - The tool displays up to 7 of the most recent events.
+- Cached data is stored in `.gh_feed_cache/` and is valid for 5 minutes.

 ---